Years 3-5 - ʿĀlimiyyah

 Instructor: Shaykh Mikaeel Smith

 Course Description: This class is a study of Imam Abū Dāwūd’s collection of Hadith.
 The class will broaden students' understanding of how Prophetic narrations inform juristic rulings and introduce students to a comparative study of fiqh.
-Select chapters will be covered, such as Kitāb al-Zakāh, al-Ḥajj, al-Nikāḥ al- Ṭibb, al-Buyūʿ, al-Aḍāḥī, al-Waṣāyā.
+Select chapters will be covered, including Kitāb al-Zakāh, al-Ḥajj, al-Nikāḥ al- Ṭibb, al-Buyūʿ, al-Aḍāḥī, and al-Waṣāyā.

 Expectations: Students are expected to prepare to read in class and review previously covered rulings (masālik) on a regular basis.
 They will also be given occasional assignments, quizzes, and exams.